mx4492/hubot-remind-her/README.md

 Note: This script will not work in conjuction with [remind.coffee][] and [hubot-remind-at][], so disable them if you are enabling this.

+Remember to set your timezone correctly.
+For example, on heroku you need to run `heroku config:set TZ="foo"`

 ## Usage

 If it is prefixed with `remind`, and ends with `to <something>`, and